 Financial aid recipients must make satisfactory academic progress to maintain eligibility for financial aid.
 Fayetteville State University defines satisfactory academic progress in quantitative and qualitative terms.
-In addition to meeting the university's scholastic standards (see "Academic Regulations"), students must also earn at least 67% of the hours they attempt.
-Students are evaluated for satisfactory academic progress at the end of the Spring Semester each year, at which time students must have earned at least the minimum GPA and quality hours specified below.
+Students are evaluated for satisfactory academic progress at the end of each semester, at which time students must have earned at least 67% of their attempted hours with a minimum GPA of 2.0.
+Students whose total of attempted hours (including all transfer hours) exceeds 180 may re-enroll of their GPA is 2.0 or higher, but will be ineligible for financial aid.
+Students will be evaluated for financial aid eligibility at the end of each semester and will be notified by the Academic Appeals Committee of their eligibility status.

-Total number of attempted hours: Minimum cumulative GPA Minimum earned hours

-1 - 29 1.5 67% of attempted hours

-30 - 59 1.8 67% of attempted hours

-60 or more 2.0 67% of attempted hours

-Students whose attempted hours (including all transfer hours) exceed ed 180 may re-enroll if their GPA

-is 2.0 or higher, but will be ineligible for financial aid.

-Students will be evaluated for financial aid eligibility at the end of the spring semester each year and will be notified by the Office of Financial Aid of their eligibility status.
 Students may appeal their financial aid eligibility by following the process delineated below.